Skip to main content Skip to navigation

 Rather stranger and marking the shift to the less optimistic adult science fiction of the 1950s is The Green Earth Forever by Christopher Monig.
 Here a second moon appears suddenly in the sky on exactly the same day that global nuclear war breaks out.

 Curiously, despite these measurements the newly-appeared satellite exerts no gravity, and soon becomes forgotten amidst the conflict.
-When Earth is broken into fragments by the nuclear conflict, it slips into the gap, and becomes gravitating, apparently under the influence of alien spacecraft, with the remnants of old Earth settling into a planetary ring, and the rest of the solar system settling down after an initial wobble.
+When Earth is broken into fragments by the nuclear war, it slips into the gap, and becomes gravitating, apparently under the influence of alien spacecraft and their technology.
+The remnants of old Earth settle into a planetary ring, and the rest of the solar system settles down after an initial wobble.
 The reason for all this remains unclear, with the reader left to draw their own inferences.
 Presumably a moon-stabilised orbit, in the habitable zone of a stable star and shielded by an outer gas giant, is real estate that is too precious for some alien race to let go to waste.

 A rare example from the 1970s is the novel Dhalgren by Samuel R Delaney [4].
 This novel focuses on a mid-West American town that has been cut off from the rest of the world by some unspecified disaster and the experience of an unreliable and amnesiac narrator.
 It becomes clear that it has also been cut-off from reality as we know it.
 While the skies are usually shrouded in cloud, a giant red sun is sometimes seen… and so is a second moon which is promptly and irreverently dubbed George.
 Here the second satellite isn’t the focus of the story, but instead a way to challenge the reader’s assumptions and question the presumed realities that underlie the world we perceive.
 Indeed, two of the characters use it to discuss how their perceptions changed both after the 1969 Apollo 11 Moon landing and after seeing George: